dluks/tls2trees-pipeline/README.md

 bash tls2trees.sh
 ```

+> [!NOTE]
-Running individual steps currently requires manual commenting out of the steps that you don't want to run.
+> Running individual steps currently requires manual commenting out of the steps that you don't want to run.
 An update to include desired steps as arguments to the bash script is in progress.

 ## Requirements